benob/pyrogue/docs/documentation.md

 ## <a name="input"></a> Input

-### `rl.run(update_callback, event_filter=rl.UPDATE_LOOP)`
+### `rl.run(update_callback, when=rl.CONTINUOUSLY)`

-Pyrogue's display functions are only honored if called from an update callback which is called every time events occur and the screen needs to be repainted. `rl.run()` is a blocking function which calls the update function repeatedly according to the given event filter.
+Pyrogue's display functions are only honored if called from an update callback which is called every time events occur and the screen needs to be repainted. `rl.run()` is a blocking function which calls the update function repeatedly according to the `when` parameter.

-Valid values for the filter are `rl.UPDATE_LOOP` to recieve update continuously, `rl.UPDATE_KEY` to recieve updates when a key is pressed, and `rl.UPDATE_MOUSE` to receive updates on mouse events.
-The last two can be combined (`rl.UPDATE_KEYS|rl.UPDATE_MOUSE`) to recieve both kinds of events.
+Valid values for `when` are `rl.CONTINUOUSLY` to recieve updates continuously, `rl.ON_KEY` to recieve updates when a key is pressed, and `rl.ON_MOUSE` to receive updates on mouse events.
+The last two can be combined (`rl.ON_KEYS|rl.ON_MOUSE`) to recieve both kinds of events.

 The update callback is a function taking one parameter which represents the event that triggered it.
 Events can be:
 * a value > 0 is recieved when a key is pressed.
 The constants for key identities are the same than [SDL](https://wiki.libsdl.org/SDL_Keycode) without the `SDL_` prefix.